Spectral Clustering with Variance Information for Group Structure Estimation in Panel Data: Numerical experiments

 Here, the data generating process is constructed such that the coefficient of $x_2$ is not informative on the group structure while at the same time it is estimated less precisely.
 On the contrary, the coefficient of $x_1$ is informative on group structure and also precisely estimated.

-We compare our method with the C-LASSO proposed by \cite{SSP} as well as the $k$-means approach applied on the raw individual-specific logistic regression estimates of $\vecb_i$.
+For model 2, we switch the labels of $x_1$ and $x_2$.
+This is a more challenging DGP because the coordinate of $\vecb$ that contains group information is estimated with a lot of noise; see the scatter plot of $\{\hat{\vecb}_i\}_{i=1,\dots,n}$ in Figure \ref{fig:betalogit} for a data realization from Model 1 versus Model 2.